Mar 28, 2018

 - Avoidance - Every time I walk past my studio I wince in pain at the...

 - Loss - Of all of my previous enthusiasm and optimism.
 I find excuses not to paint.
 This is when a good deal of housework gets done.
 Even brass gets polished.

 - Resolve - Gritting my teeth I convince myself I can fix this and move ahead.

 - Despair - Prior fears get the best of me and I start doubting the whole thing.

 - Distance - I start looking at it from 20 feet away and, hmmm, it doesn't look half bad.
-I check it out in the morning as I head down for my coffee and again at night before I go to bed and I start thinking things might be okay.
+I check it out in the morning as I head down for my coffee and again at night before I go

 - Renewal - I take a "to hell with it" attitude and forge ahead.
 Inevitably the background gets finished and things begin to look good.
 I add highlights and deepen shadows and I squeak through to...

 - Ta da!
 It all falls into place and I come to love the thing that a few days ago was a hopeless mess.